brianlam38/BtfnxClient/README.md

 # BtfnxClient

-A Bitfinex REST API Python Client
+A Python Client for Bitfinex REST API.